 - Cohabitation: Another effect related to the divorce rate of our parents, mixed with a shift in spiritual/philosophical beliefs, is that people are opting to just not get married.
 A lot of millennials subscribe to a more general spirituality vs a specific religion, which erases the religious pressure to get married.
 And I get it.
 How does a big ceremony in an extravagant church make you any more married than committing to your partner completely and submitting a few legal papers?
 I get the logic there.
 And some of us saw how ugly divorce can get so we figure we’ll just find someone to love and stay with them.
 If we split up it will be heart-breaking but maybe it will save us some nasty divorce proceedings.
 Also, in many states only men and women can get married but we’re well aware that not all millennial couples are straight old fashioned couples.
 It is also worth noting that couples are living together for a long time now, and the ones who do choose to eventually get married have a significantly reduced divorce rate.

 - Shift In Life Timeline: This one isn’t talked about much but I find it the most interesting.
 It is a pretty safe bet that we will live much longer than our grandparents.
 I’m not talking about just a year or two.
 We also don’t have to grow up as quickly as they did.
 Average marriage age increased about 7 years for both men and women.
 For many of our grandparents, getting married between 19 and 22 was nothing because the husband might have been going to college but the wife was not going to.
-If the husband wasn’t, then he was either going to war or starting a career.
+If the husband wasn’t, then he was either going to war or starting a career as a tradesman.
 Houses cost practically nothing, it seems like everyone was poor-ish, and there was no binge watching Netflix.
 You just grew up sooner, maybe sociologists or anthropologists can explain it better, I can’t.
 But I believe it to be true.
 Now, it is taking 4-7 years to get your degree or advanced degrees and it is common for both husband and wife to have the same education.
 So already we’re backed up by a few years.
-Then, thanks to crippling student loan debt, many of us have to move back home which doesn’t really look good on the old Tinder profile.
+Plus, thanks to crippling student loan debt, many of us have to move back home which doesn’t really look good on the old Tinder profile.
 We travel, we start careers, we switch jobs, we try to figure out life for a little bit.
 It’s pretty easy to see how the average marriage age has shifted.

 There are a lot of factors here that I over-simplified for the sake of brevity.
 Marriage and the psychology of young adults are very complicated topics.
 But, much like everything else we get our hands on, millennials have changed marriage to better suit their needs and lifestyles.
 Full disclosure: I got married at 24, I know I’m sort of the exception to the rule here.
 But I fully appreciate the impact our generation is having on marriage as a whole.
 I also had been dating my wife for about 6 years and knew her since kindergarten, so…kinda slow played it.